 The winery was remodeled in 2005 and additional limestone buildings were completed in 2017 including the horse stables.
 Employee temporary housing is located on the second floor directly above the stables in addition to the full-time employee housing also on site.
 Sand from the property was used in parts of the construction.
 A separate space houses both their woodworker and metal workers.
 At times this part of the winery feels like a small village; around 50 employees are full time but during harvest the workforce swells to over 200 people.

-The wines are fermented using non-inoculated yeasts in both large wooden vats; these 15,000 liter tanks are replaced every approximately 30 years and in concrete vessels, all custom designed by the team at Château Pontet-Canet.
+The wines are fermented using non-inoculated yeasts in both large wooden vats; these 15,000-liter tanks are replaced every approximately 30 years and in concrete vessels, all custom designed by the team at Château Pontet-Canet.
 These concrete tanks are unlined but are treated with tartaric acid, rather than lined with epoxy.

 The wines are aged in a variety of vessels including French oak and amphorae custom designed by Jean-Michel called ‘dolia’; in part the outside is lined with clay taken from the property.
 These were first used during the 2012 vintage.
 The wine typically sees 50% new oak each year, 15% in once-used barrels and 35% in amphora.
-Unlike most amphora, these have a thin and tapered bottom allowing the lees to stack up vertically in a narrow space rather then spread out in a wider space which provides less contact between the wine and the lees.
+Unlike most amphora, these have a thin and tapered bottom allowing the lees to stack up vertically in a narrow space rather than spread out in a wider space which provides less contact between the wine and the lees.

-Remarkably the estate also features a 200 year old cellar below ground, where wines aging in once-used barrels are kept, housed in three parallel tunnels.
+Remarkably the estate also features a 200-year-old cellar below ground, where wines aging in once-used barrels are kept, housed in three parallel tunnels.
 This cellar also contains a small room holding older vintage wines including a bottle of the 1942, the oldest vintage in their private collection.

 Looking for additional renewable energy sources the team at Château Pontet-Canet drilled some 65+ wells, each 100 meters deep in search of geothermal energy (at these depths, the water is slightly heated water).
 This energy now keeps the entire winery at 15°C year round, although in the cellar electricity is limited only to LED bulbs in the ceiling.
 Electric conduits run underneath the ground delivering energy to parts of the winery as needed.

 A second label, called Hauts de Pontet-Canet was produced from 1982 until 2015.
 However, today the focus of their winemaking one wine produced each year, a singular expression of the estate.
 The 2017 Château Pontet-Canet is 64% Cabernet Sauvignon, 31% Merlot, 4% Cabernet Franc and 1% Petit Verdot; dark ruby in color it offers bright aromatics including raspberry, red cherry, wet slate rock and hints of sage.
 There is also a more subtle darker spice component.
 For a young wine at the time of our tasting, everything is already well integrated together on the palate while showing plenty of depth.
 Flavors of plum and red currant.
 There is a noticeable freshness to this wine – a lively acidity that dances across the palate from start to finish.
 Anchored by somewhat gravely, yet fairly supple but persistent tannins.
 Long finish.
 Medium bodied.
-Very age-worthy.
+Very age worthy.
 This wine is 13% alcohol.

 We have also enjoyed select older vintages; while telling the story of each vintage, the wines keep their freshness and youthfulness extremely well over time as they age.
 These are also wines meant to be enjoyed with food – specifically long meals centered around friends and or family and good conversation.